Internal-Compiler-Error/isc/README.md

 # isc
-Intelligently Selective Copy (`isc`) is a ⚡blazingly fast⚡(sorry the meme had to be done) cli tool that copies all the files from source to destination directory, but only those files that are not present in the destination directory.
+Intelligently Selective Copy (isc) is a⚡blazingly fast⚡(sorry the meme had to be done) cli tool that copies all the files from source to destination directory, but only those files that are not present in the destination directory.
 The equality of files is determined by their sha256 checksums.
-The tool computes the checksums of the files in parallel!
+The tool computes the checksums of the files in parallel, then copies the ones that need to copy in parallel.
+Since NVMe SSDs support parallel reads and writes, this is much faster than doing the operations one by one.

 ## Note
 Currently the source directory can only contain files and not directories.
 Haven't decided what is the semantics of